Bonf6059/ISA-Medieval/README.md

 - Add petrification grenades if sir van beasts and monsters is installed
 - Add new drugs
 - Add Opium from Poppies
 - Need to decide wheter to add back the heddif from the food (different from the thought present atm - dependent on quality)
+- Decode wheter to add stuff like Alps and lyndwurm etc

 # Old updates